Studio

 2. Visit the My Tokens tab,

 3. Create your token using the corresponding button and provide a clear name for it (ex: "CI Chain").
-The name has no impact; it is only meant for you to remember where / how you plan to use it, that's very important in case you need to revoke it later.
+The name has no impact on the token.
+It is meant to remind you where / how do you plan to use it, which is very important in case you need to revoke it.

-Your token will only be shown once; be sure to save it in a secure place, for instance a password management tool.
+Your token will be shown only once, so save it in a secure place, like a password management application.

-We recommend using a different token for every tool or service you plan to use: this lessens the impact if you need to revoke it at some point.
+We recommend using a different token for every tool or service you plan to use.
+This reduces the impact of revoking a token if you need to do it in the future.

 Using your Tokens

-Using your token is exactly the same as using a password.
-Enter it when prompted, or store it in your configuration when using automated tools.
+Procedure of using your token is the same as using a password — enter it when prompted, or store it in your configuration file if you are using automated tools.
 Some examples can be found below:

 Nuxeoctl

-When using a command requiring a password, nuxeoctl prompts you for your token.
+When using a command that requires a password, nuxeoctl prompts you for your token.
 Example:

 ./nuxeoctl register